deltaray/bawk/README.md

 # Setup

+I'm looking into making this available through bro-pkg, but for now, just follow these directions.

-+Download this repo to the host where your Bro logs are located.
+* Download this repo to the host where your Bro logs are located.
-+Copy the _bin/bawk_ script to _/opt/bro/bin_ or to somewhere in your path +Copy the _lib_ directory and its contents to _/opt/bro/lib/bawk_
+* Copy the _bin/bawk_ script to _/opt/bro/bin_ or to somewhere in your path
+* Copy the _lib_ directory and its contents to _/opt/bro/lib/bawk_

 # Usage